sw301/VERILOG_PROG_ALU/README.md

- ## 4-bit ALU Design with Memory in Verilog
+ # 4-bit ALU Design with Memory in Verilog
-# This repository contains the Verilog code for a 4-bit Arithmetic Logic Unit (ALU) with separate memories for storing inputs (A and B) and outputs (R).
-It supports multiple arithmetic and logical operations based on a 3-bit opcode.
+. *This repository contains the Verilog code for a 4-bit Arithmetic Logic Unit (ALU) with separate memories for storing inputs (A and B) and outputs (R).
+It supports multiple arithmetic and logical operations based on a 3-bit opcode.*

 ## Features
 . *Arithmetic Operations:*